damien-pous/approx-models/TOTHINK.md

 ## TODO list

-for the next release:
 - more examples / more doc in examples.v
-- choice of interval implementation when calling the tactic (by types and canonical structures ?)
 - further improve syntax/reification (degrees, eval)
 - better support for model comparisons in the syntax/tactic
 - side-conditions left to the user (mcontinuous)
 - more functions on reals from coq-interval
 - interpolation oracle for Taylor basis

-tactic parameters:
-- basis (chebyshev/taylor)
+- choice of basis in the tactic
-- domain (dynamic/static D)
-- degree
-- floats (primitive, bigint, bigZ)
-- native vs vm
+- subdivision?